Sunday Oct 10th 2021, 1300-1830

 1600 gain, 2525 loss

 On trail, we walked with Beach Day about 7 miles to the first shelter.
-There was a much faster blue blaze that I could have taken, cutting off many miles and a ridge walk.
+There was a shorter blue blaze that we could have taken, cutting off many miles and a ridge walk.
 But as it was such a nice day, we happily went for the miles and views along the ridge.
 There was a nice view into the valley where Woods Hole sits, so it was worth it.
-Besides, the alternate (old AT route) supposedly went past the site where a few people were murdered in the 80s…I didn’t want to pick up any bad energy from that.
+Besides, the alternate (old AT route) supposedly went past the site where a few people were murdered in the 80s…I didn’t want to pick up any bad energy from that place.

-I also felt like this day signaled my acceptance of being more social.
-Granted, there were only 3 of us at camp this night…a number that feels perfect.
+There were only 3 of us at camp this night…a number that felt perfect.
 Dinner was well spent telling stories and playing a game I picked up from reading Zebra’s posts.
-She’s a PCT alum that I’ve never met still to this day because she’s really fast and always ahead.
-She started this trail 11 days before me.
+She’s a 2018 SOBO PCT alum that I’ve never met still to this day because she’s really fast and was always ahead of me.
+She started the AT 11 days before me.
 Even though I’ve managed to mostly keep pace with her, there was no way I’d ever catch her.
 But with her being ahead, I’ve gained a lot of insights about the trail to come.

 The game was to give examples of questionable hiker habits and decide as a group if such actions were gross or not gross in following with the lower standards we hikers adapt to.
 We altered the lingo for our game since I gave a definitive example of something that’s always gross and that’s a NOBO.
 So the game became NOBO or not NOBO.
 It was a team-building exercise for us SOBOs that left us all nearly rolling on the ground.
 It was a fun way to end an easy day.
 We’d resume crushing miles the next day.
 Sorry, I didn’t really take any pictures this day, except of the hostel, which I posted previously.